-To help you have a safe and fun adventure, the 72-mile route is divided into 7 Day Trip Maps with trailheads.
-Each map includes route descriptions, GPS waypoints, launch/landing sites, parking, on-site facilities and amenities, as well as public beach access to nearby hiking trails, restaurants, shopping, historic sites, paddle shops, lodging, and campgrounds.
-Choose a route based on your ability to handle changing weather conditions.
+To help you have a safe and fun adventure, the 72-mile water route is divided into 7 Day Trip Maps with designated trailheads.
+Each map includes route descriptions, GPS waypoints, launch/landing sites, on-site facilities and public beach access to waterfront attractions.
+Choose a route based on your paddle skills and ability to handle changing weather conditions.